If you’re looking to highlight important onboarding tasks for your new customers, you may have considered using a Pendo onboarding checklist.

 Zeigarnik effect

-So if you give your customer a checklist, you are ensuring that the incomplete items on there remain top of mind.
+So if you give your customer a checklist, you are ensuring that the incomplete items remain at the top of their minds.

 And you can apply this reasoning about the psychological value of checklists to any stage of the customer journey, not just on Day One.
 Why not use checklists in secondary onboarding too?